top of page

-There is a world of bean dips that span across most cultures and cuisines that are relatively unknown but amazing.
+There is a world of bean dips that span most cultures and cuisines and are relatively unknown but amazing.
 These bean dips are beginning to gain traction, especially amongst the folks who want to eat healthier and move to vegetable proteins.
-However, most commercial bean dips that cater to that market are bland and tasteless, This recipe is most definitely not one of those.
+However, most commercial bean dips that cater to that market are bland and tasteless.
+This recipe is most definitely not one of those.

 Most folks cook beans in water with salt.
-I have for years been adding garlic, bay leaves and/or other herbs and spiced to the cooking process.
+For years, I have been adding garlic, bay leaves, and/or other herbs and spices to the cooking process.
 This small change makes such a big difference to how the cooked beans taste.
-The beans come out infused with these flavors and bright in taste, rather than bland.
+The beans come out infused with these flavours and are bright in taste rather than bland.

 This recipe exceeded my expectations.
-Creamy and popping with flavors from the chilies and smoked paprika, this is a dip I could feast on.
-Make sure you have a large serving, it will disappear fast.
-I used black-eyes peas, but you can feel free to use any white or light colored bean of choice, this is a very versatile dip so be creative.
+Creamy and popping with flavours from the chillies and smoked paprika, this dip is one I could feast on.
+Make sure you have a large serving; it will disappear fast.
+I used black-eyed peas, but you can feel free to use any white or light-coloured bean of your choice.
+This is a very versatile dip, so be creative.

-This book is one of my favorites to go to for a variety of vegetarian recipes.
-The chef's twists on vegetables want me to cook the entire book, we will get there eventually.
-Each recipe has been fabulous, the wonderful combination of ingredients and the perfect recipes to highlight each vegetable, this is a cookbook I should be cooking from everyday.
+This book is one of my favourites for a variety of vegetarian recipes.
+The chef's twists on vegetables want me to cook the entire book, and we will eventually get there.
+Each recipe has been fabulous, with an excellent combination of ingredients and the perfect recipes to highlight each vegetable; this is a cookbook I should be cooking from every day.

 Ingredients:

-3/4 cup dried white beans of you choice, black-eyed peas, navy beans, or cannelloni beans
+3/4 cup dried white beans of your choice, black-eyed peas, navy beans, or cannelloni beans

 1/2 or 1 small bay leaf